marcetanya/simple_math/README.md

 ### Installation

-To instal use pip  from the directory containing setup.py
+To install use pip  from the directory containing setup.py

   $ pip install .